PollyFenne/Telegraph_app/README.md

 ## Installation

-This app uses MongoDB to store blog posts
+#This app uses MongoDB to store blog posts

-To use the app:
+##To use the app:
+- Data is not destroyed and stored on Mongo Atlas
+- Navigate into withAtlas folder, into api
+- Run `npm install`
+- Run `npm run dev`
+- Navigate to index.html in client folder; view on live server or through file path on browser.

+##To use the app locally:
+- Data is destroyed on server restart
 - Clone from git hub
 - Navigate to the server folder
 - Install the docker image by `npm install`
 - Once the image has installed, run `docker-compose up` in your command line to start the server
-- To stop the server run `docker-compose down --volumes`
+- To stop and remove the server run the following commands:
+    `docker-compose down --volumes --remove-orphans`
+    `docker volumes prune --force`